Skip to content

 # List guest's payments

-# Get specific payment method details
+# Update payment method (PUT request)

 JavaScript Example: